anthonybar/cautious-enigma/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+We will make sure and check if everyone has done their parts one day before the deadline.

 ## Add any other rules that your team establishes to help each other work effectively together